 Section II.
 Advisors:

-Insurance Agent of Record: An insurance agent of record shall be selected by the Director.
+Insurance Agent of Record: An insurance agent of record shall be selected by the Board.

-The District Director and the Board may request any advice that may be needed in handling insurance matters pertaining to the welfare of the NSRSSD.
+The Manager and the Board may request any advice that may be needed in handling insurance matters pertaining to the welfare of the SBCD.

-Individual Board members should direct requests through the District Director and/or the Chair.
+Individual Board members should direct requests through the Manager and/or the Chair.

 The current Insurance Agent of Record is: Utah Local Governments Trust 55 South Highway 89 North Salt Lake, UT 84054 (801)936-6400

-Legal Counsel: The District Director shall select and consult with qualified legal advisors whose area of expertise is found to be in the best interest of the District.
+Legal Counsel: The Manager shall select and consult with qualified legal advisors whose area of expertise is found to be in the best interest of the District.

-The District Director and any Board member may request counsel for legal advice that may be needed in relation to official NSRSSD business, or for opinions that may be needed in handling matters pertaining to the welfare of the NSRSSD Board, or District, as a whole.
+The Manager and any Board member may request counsel for legal advice that may be needed in relation to official SBCD business, or for opinions that may be needed in handling matters pertaining to the welfare of the SBCD Board, or District, as a whole.

 Private counsel will be selected and authorized by the Board based on the attorney’s